James Campbell Clouston

 James Campbell Clouston (31 August 1900 – 3 June 1940) was a Canadian officer in the British Royal Navy, who acted as pier-master during the Dunkirk evacuation.
-While returning to Dunkirk, he died in the water after his motor launch was sunk by enemy aircraft.
+While returning to Dunkirk, France, his motor launch was sunk by enemy aircraft and he perished awaiting rescue.

-Biography
+Early life and military service

 Clouston was born in Montreal, Quebec, Canada, the son of William Stewart Clouston and Evelyn Campbell.
 Edward Clouston, a prominent banker, was his uncle.
 He studied at Selwyn House School, Lower Canada College and McGill University.
 After training at the Royal Naval College, Dartmouth, he was commissioned as a sub-lieutenant on 15 August 1923, with seniority from 15 May 1921.
 He first served aboard the destroyer leader Montrose in the Mediterranean, receiving promotion to lieutenant on 11 March 1924, with seniority from 15 June 1922.
 He trained at HMS Excellent, the Naval Gunnery School at Portsmouth, in mid-1927.
+Clouston had been an ice hockey player, and when stationed at Portsmouth, had organized the staff into a hockey team.
 He then served as Gunnery Officer in the light cruisers Capetown on the America and West Indies Station, and Delhi at Portsmouth, being promoted to lieutenant commander on 18 June 1930.
 Promoted to commander on 31 December 1934, Clouston served as a gunnery instructor at Excellent throughout the mid-1930s before being appointed to command the destroyer Isis on 29 May 1937.